• Skip to main content

 2. Cut the pumpkin in half.
 Round pumpkins are best cut across the width, while long pumpkins like butternut squash are best cut lengthwise.

-3. Scoop the seeds from the pumpkin.
+3. Scoop out the pumpkin the seeds.

 4. Flip the pumpkins onto a prepared baking sheet with the cut side down.
+(For ease of cleaning, line the baking sheet with parchment paper.)

 6. If you want to caramelize the top of the pumpkin, flip it over and bake it under a broiler for a few minutes, until browned.